FKGReborn/opvclinux/README.md

 opvc

-select number 1 and try to set configuration , but you still must add openvpn config and openvpn.json config manual to
+select number 1 and try to set configuration , but you still need to adding openvpn config and openvpn.json config manual to

 /root/cloak.ovpn